pa4080/github-webhook-handler/README.md

 ### Health Check Endpoint

 To verify the health of the webhook server, you can use the `https://your-server.com/health` endpoint.
 This endpoint responds with the status of the server and its current version.

+### Monitoring PM2 Endpoint

+If you have provided `MONITORING_SECRET` in the `.env` file, ou can use the `https://your-server.com/monitoring?secret=<your_monitoring_secret_key_here>` endpoint.
+This endpoint will print in the browser window the output of `pm2 logs webhook` command.
+So you will be able to monitor the deploument of your applications without login into the server.

 ### Configure GitHub Actions